norah24hm/Titanic---Machine-Learning/README.md

 # Titanic-Machine-Learning
-Predict survival on the Titanic
+Predict survival on the Titanic.

+This project aims to introduce the most important steps of data analysis and machine learning.

 -------------------------------------------------------------------------------------------------------------------------------------
 ### Download the dataset: